 Nightclubs & Lounges on the Disney Magic bring the night to life with music, dancing and socializing.
 From swanky to sporty, low key to high energy, you’ll find a hangout you’ll love amid the ship’s “adults-only at night” entertainment district, After Hours.

-The clubs in this location are O’Gill’s Pub, Fathoms (an undersea-themed club that changes atmosphere as the night goes on), and Keys, a laid-back piano bar.
+The clubs in this location are Soul Cat Lounge, O’Gill’s Pub, Fathoms (an undersea-themed club that changes the atmosphere as the night goes on), and Keys, a laid-back piano bar.

-O’Gills Pub will have guests (especially those from Ireland) feeling right at home.
-This handsome pub is adorned with dark woods, brass accents, and 4-leaf clovers and is covered in shades of green and is a tribute to traditional Irish street-corner pubs.
+O’Gills Pub will have guests (especially those from Ireland) feeling at home.
+This handsome pub is adorned with dark woods, brass accents, and 4-leaf clovers, covered in shades of green, and is a tribute to traditional Irish street-corner pubs.

-Senses Spa & Salon sports a contemporary design and offers a variety of services.
+Senses Spa & Salon sports a contemporary design and offers various services.
 Smile Spa offers teeth whitening services and barbershop services for men, and the Chill Spa caters specifically to teens ages 13 to 17.

 For the Whole Family:

 D Lounge is the hangout for games, dance parties and family-friendly activities.